Azure/AzureDataLake/docs/SDK/Tutorials.md

 # Get started with Azure Data Lake using the .NET SDK

-Learn how to use the Azure Data Lake .NET SDK and perform common operations.
+Learn how to use the Azure Data Lake Store .NET SDK and perform common operations.

 ## Prerequisites

 This guide assumes you have previously followed the steps in the main [Getting Started guide](../GettingStarted.md) and the [SDK First Steps guide](FirstSteps.md).

 ## 01 - Namespace declations
-In order to programatically access Azure Data Lake, add the following namespace declarations:
+In order to programatically access Azure Data Lake Store, add the following namespace declarations:

     using System;
     using System.Collections.Generic;